1996 Summer Olympics opening ceremony: Parade of Nations

-A tribute to Barron Pierre commences, his voice surrounds the stadium proclaiming the rebirth of the modern Olympics.
-Then there is a reprisal of the Call of the Nations.
-Once again the five Olympic spirits rise, this time calling for the rebirth of the modern games.
+A tribute to Baron Pierre de Coubertin began, with his voice echoing through the stadium, proclaiming the rebirth of the modern Olympics.
+This was followed by a reprise of the Call of the Nations, where the five Olympic spirits rose once more, symbolizing the revival of the modern games.

-Then the stadium lights up and reveals the track and a stage where the temple was standing.
-One by one, runners representing the previous Olympics starting with Athens and continuing to Barcelona appear and run around the track.
-Following Barcelona is the Atlanta flag-barer.
-She is a woman and overtakes her fellow Olympics.
-She runs up a ramp in the northwest portion of the stadium and waves in celebrating before disappearing into the night.
-After a brief moment, the Greek delegation emerges marking the start of the Parade of Nations.
-Then 195 nations march in alphabetical order according to the English language.
-Nation 197, by tradition, is the host nation, and the United States enters last.
-Though not all athletes appeared at the opening ceremony, over 10,000 athletes were scheduled to partake in the competition.
+The stadium then lit up, revealing the track and a stage where the temple had stood.
+Runners representing previous Olympic Games, starting with Athens and ending with Barcelona, appeared one by one, circling the track.
+The Atlanta flag-bearer followed and overtook the others, running up a ramp in the northwest part of the stadium.
+She waved in celebration before disappearing into the night.
+Shortly after, the Greek delegation emerged, signaling the start of the Parade of Nations.
+Then 195 nations marched in alphabetical order with the United States entering last as the host nation.
+Though not all athletes attended the opening ceremony, over 10,000 were scheduled to compete.

 Olympic Speeches, the Olympic Flag, and the symbolic release of Doves

 Following the parade, ACOG President Billy Payne and IOC President Juan Antonio Samaranch delivered opening remarks welcoming everybody to the Games.
 Then U.S. President Bill Clinton opened the games by saying.

 Then the Olympic flag made its entrance.
 It was carried by 8 American Olympians from the past while the Atlanta Symphony Orchestra performed the tune "Simple Gifts."
 Then the Olympic flag was raised while the Olympic Hymn was played by the Atlanta Symphony Orchestra and sung by the Centennial Olympic Choir.

-Following the flag raising, 100 kids ran paper-maiche doves around the stadium symbolizing the peaceful gathering of athletes from across the world.
-This was followed by a playing of portions of Atlanta native son, Dr. Martin Luther King Jr.'s I Have a Dream speech which he delivered in 1963 with a gospel choir.
+Following the flag raising, 100 kids ran papier-mâché doves around the stadium symbolising the peaceful gathering of athletes from across the world.
+This was followed by a playing of portions of Atlanta native son, Dr. Martin Luther King Jr.'s I Have a Dream speech which he delivered in 1963 with a gospel choir by the Centennial Olympic Choir and played by Atlanta Symphony Orchestra.

-Finally, Olympic heroes from the past were honored including Leon Štukelj who was then the oldest living gold medalist having earned his first gold in the 1924 Paris Olympics.
+Finally, Olympic heroes from the past were honored including Leon Štukelj who was then the oldest living gold medalist, having earned his first gold in the 1924 Paris Olympics.